 - Potential value of the sale

-- Communication history (including call recordings, email transcripts, and notes from other team members)
+- Customer engagement history (including call recordings, email transcripts, and notes from other team members)

-- Lead score or freshness (we’ll talk about lead scoring in a moment)
+- Lead scoring (more on this in a moment)

 - Team member assignments

-Contact entries can store any information you like.
-Custom fields, APIs, and other methods of tweaking your CRM mean your contact entries will fit your company’s needs.
+Even better, contact entries can store any information you like.
+Custom fields, APIs, and other methods of tweaking your CRM mean your contact entries can be customized to fit your business needs.

-But how do you keep all of that information organized?
+How do you keep all that information organized?

 Modern CRM systems are masters of organizational wizardry.
-You can use complex searches, saved views, smart categories, and effective search functions to find any group of contacts you want.
+You can use complex searches, saved views, smart categories, and detailed search functions to find any group of contacts you want.

-And much of that can be automated.
-We’ll talk more about automation later on, but it’s worth noting here.
-You can have your CRM software assign lead scores to contacts based on things like company size, industry, lead source, number of contacts, potential sale value, and more.
+Even better, much of that can be automated.
+We’ll talk more about automation later, but it’s worth noting here.
+Your CRM software can assign lead scores to contacts based on things like company size, industry, lead source, number of contacts, potential sale value, and more.